vivek369-ui/Selenium/README.md

            - When a condition fails, a soft assertion continues with the next statement in the test case instead of throwing an exception immediately.
 This allows the test execution to  continue even if some conditions fail.
 	   - A soft assert allows the test to continue running even if an assertion fails.
 It collects all failures and reports them at the end.

+  --------------------------ADD External Excel data into program---------------------------------------------

+	 Apache POI :
+                     is an open-source Java library used to read, write, create, and modify Microsoft Office files like Excel, Word, and PowerPoint
+	  Dependancy needed :  Apache POI Common ,  Apache POI API Based On OPC and OOXML Schemas , Apache Commons IO

+                impliment
+     Workbook(I)----------> XSSFWorkbook(c) --> High level representation of a SpreadsheetML workbook Sheet(I)  ----------> XSSFSheet (c) ---> Sheets are the central structures within a workbook, and are where a user does most of his spreadsheet work
+      ROW(I)    ----------> XSSFRow(c) --> Row are the central structures within a Sheet,
+                 implements                       extends
+      Cell(I)   ------------>  CellBase(Abstract)----------> XSSFCell(C final)--> Cell are the central structures within a Row

+       DataFormatter formatter = new DataFormatter(); : l This class is part of the Apache POI library.
+It helps format the data retrieved from Excel cells, ensuring that it is presented as a string in a user-friendly way.
+       This is an instance of the DataFormatter class that you can use to format cell values DataFormatter formatter = new DataFormatter();
+		String name = "C:\\Users\\admin\\Desktop\\pincode.xlsx";
+		FileInputStream file = new FileInputStream(name);
+		XSSFWorkbook book = new XSSFWorkbook(file);
+		XSSFSheet data = book.getSheet("Sheet1");
+		XSSFCell cell = data.getRow(8).getCell(1);
+		String info = formatter.formatCellValue(cell);
+		System.out.println(info);

 ------------------------------------ERRORS---------------------------------------------------